Twistronics of Janus transition metal dichalcogenide bilayers: Discussion

 \section{Discussion}

 In conclusion, we have presented an extended continuum model able to accurately calculate the electronic structure of twisted Janus TMDs.
 The model features terms that properly take into account lattice relaxation, the stacking dependence of the effective mass, and Rashba spin-orbit coupling.
 The application of this methodology to more than a hundred twisted bilayers reveals the richness of their physics, and that it can be carefully tuned by choosing atomic composition, stacking structure, interface ordering, and twist angle.\\ In symmetrically ordered homobilayers, the layers' inversion symmetry prevents Rashba spin splittings and allows for the emergence of symmetries and Dirac nodes in the moir\'e bands.
-Thus, they are able to realize not only common triangular moiré superlattices, but also honeycomb and Kagome networks, potentially displaying rich correlated-electronic phenomena and enabling their use as a platform of quantum simulators \cite{Kennes2021}.
+Thus, they are able to realize not only common triangular moiré superlattices, but also honeycomb and Kagome networks \cite{Morell2019}, potentially displaying rich correlated-electronic phenomena and enabling their use as a platform of quantum simulators \cite{Kennes2021}.
 The honeycomb bands that form in most 3R twisted homobilayers provide a convenient realization of artificial graphene, but with a fine-structure constant that can be tuned at will simply by varying twist angle \cite{Chiral}.
 The Kagome lattice models of 3R WSSe and MoSSe are expected to host different phases, including spin-liquids ~\cite{SpinLiquid, Quantum_spin_liquids}.
 Furthermore, by manipulating spin-orbit coupling with gate electric fields or by proximity effects, these bands can exhibit topologically non-trivial states \cite{Tang,Iimura,Kane,Wang}.
 Since all systems have bandwidths that can be adjusted simply by varying twist angles, they provide an enticing toolbox to study the exotic properties of strongly correlated physics in hexagonal Bravais lattices \cite{WU2,WU3,Gregory,Natori,Kiesel}. \\ In heterobilayers and asymmetrically ordered homobilayers, Rashba spin-orbit coupling constants can greatly exceed the systems' bandwidth, therefore being expected to have an important impact on the correlated states.
 Indeed, this situation could provide opportunities for observing non-trivial phenomena such as the intrinsic spin Hall effect \cite{Sinova_PRL}, non-centrosymmetric superconductivity \cite{Bauer_PRL}, and Majorana fermions \cite{Sato_PRB}.
-Furthermore, the presence of a magnetic substrate can strongly impact the non-coplanar magnetic texture of the moiré unit cell \cite{Soriano_2021}, providing an additional degree of freedom to tune the system's properties. \\ Finally, with the data employed in the continuum model calculations and shown in Tables \ref{tab:homo} and \ref{tab:hetero}, we present a step toward the creation of a twistronics database, containing data from different systems and able to calculate properties for any, including arbitrarily small, twist angles.
+Furthermore, the presence of a magnetic substrate can strongly impact the non-coplanar magnetic texture of the moiré unit cell \cite{Soriano_2021}, providing an additional degree of freedom to tune the system's properties. \\ Additionally, light-matter interactions can have a significant impact on the bilayer physics \cite{PRB_Topp, PRR_Topp, Latini2019, PRR_Babak}.
+This is because the quenching of the kinetic energy of flatband electrons might allow one to reach the regime of strong light-matter interactions more easily than in dispersive materials.\\ Finally, with the data employed in the continuum model calculations and shown in Tables \ref{tab:homo} and \ref{tab:hetero}, we present a step toward the creation of a twistronics database, containing data from different systems and able to calculate properties for any, including arbitrarily small, twist angles.
 This information can serve as a basis for guiding both theoretical and experimental studies, relevant to different research strategies, such as direct and inverse design, and artificial intelligence investigations \cite{Tritsaris2021,ML2021}.
 We expect our results to have implications for the theoretical and experimental study of correlated physics in moir\'e materials, which could pave the way for the use of these systems for magnetism, spintronics, and other nanoscale devices.